-- They made it to the top of the robotics sub subreddit, the battlebots subreddit, the edtech subreddit and the CSEducation subreddit.
+- They made it to the top of the robotics subreddit, the battlebots subreddit, the edtech subreddit and the CSEducation subreddit.

-People were so impressed with some of the designs you came up with.
+People were so impressed with the designs you came up with.
 My email was flooded with people asking questions about your bots.
 All of you exceeded my expectations with this club.
 Thank you so much for doing this with Nate and I. We had a blast!!!